lsst/rsp_lsst_io/docs/contributing/env-specific-docs.rst

 Besides this documentation, you can also learn from the existing documentation.
 The homepage (:file:`docs/index.rst`) and log-in (:file:`docs/guides/getting-started/get-an-account.rst`) pages demonstrate all the techniques described here.

-Information about the RSP environments is maintained in a file named :file:`.phalanxenvs.json` in the `documentation repository <https://github.com/lsst-rsp/rsp_lsst_io>`_.
+Information about the RSP environments is maintained in a file named :file:`.phalanxenvs.json` in the `documentation repository <https://github.com/lsst/rsp_lsst_io>`_.
-In the future, this information will be automatically scrapped from primary sources, like the Phalanx repository.
+In the future, this information will be automatically scraped from primary sources, like the Phalanx repository.

 .. _envdocs-substitutions: